lxmanpai/RADIO-STREAM/README.md

 - **🔊 Stream Internet Radio**: Play live radio streams using URLs (e.g., Radio Paradise).
 - **🎮 Remote/Keyboard Navigation**: Navigate the app using arrow keys or a remote control, thanks to custom `Focusable` components.
-- **⏯️ Play/Pause Toggle**: Easily toggle playback with a single button press.
+- **⏯️ Play/Pause Toggle**: Easily toggle playback with a single button press or by clicking the play/pause button.
 - **❌ Error Handling**: Graceful handling of stream errors with visual feedback.
 - **🧭 Auto Focus Management**: Automatically focus on key UI elements like the audio controls or seek bar.
 - **⚡ Built with Vite**: Enjoy fast performance and a smooth development experience.